hmis-tools/hmis-api-server/docs/README.md

   I found most of the Universal Data Elements and could probably find the remaining data elements with enough time if that is useful but I'm assuming this has already been done.

+* `legacy-schema/`
+  The subset of the Pathways COMPASS/ROSE schema originally provided to use with OpenHMIS.  *Note this is not the schema we're using.*
+  The real schema is reflected in migration files in this repository.
+  The legacy schema provided here is for historical interest only.
+  For example, its codes are not the same codes the real API uses.